MordecaiM24/ncsu-sg/data/data_collection/README.md

 issues that you WILL run into:

 - pip will complain about markitdown. use uv.
-- deal with it. markitdown is standalone - change the pyenv and then downgrade again
+- version issues: deal with it. markitdown is standalone - change the pyenv and then downgrade again